jcwangxp/Crossline/README.md

 * In last line(cursor at end) of multiple lines, `Up` `Down` key are history shortcuts.
 This is to keep navigating history quickly.
 * `Ctrl-P` `Ctrl-N` history shortcuts are not changed.

-So if you want to move quickly between lines, make sure the cursor is not at end of last line, and if you want to navigate history quickly, make sure the cursor is at end of last line in multiple lines.
+So if you want to use `Up` `Down` to move quickly between lines, make sure the cursor is not at end of last line, and if you want to navigate history quickly with `Up` `Down`, make sure the cursor is at end of last line in multiple lines.

 ## History Search